pickledish/eventrist/README.md

   - ~ability to group by multiple tags~
   - ~more/nicer autocomplete~
   - ~graph sharing via link query params~
-  - zooming and custom ranges (ok this might be hard)
+  - ~zooming and custom ranges (ok this might be hard)~
+    - was not hard once we switched to C3.js, more performant too :tada:
   - easy view of raw events when needed
   - ability to define CSV and webhook sources